(Updated April 2016)

-Summary: A large amount of contaminated water had accumulated on site, but with the commissioning of a new treatment plant in June 2011 this was progressively being treated and recycled for reactor cooling.
-In 2013 a further, more sophisticated plant was commissioned.
-The persistence of tritium limits the potential to release treated water to the sea.
+Summary: A large amount of contaminated water has accumulated on site and has been treated to remove all but traces of tritium, which limits the potential to release treated water to the sea.
 Some radioactivity has been released to the sea, but this has mostly been low-level and it has not had any significant impact beyond the immediate plant structures.
 Concentrations outside these structures have been below regulatory levels since April 2011.

 IRID and NDF involvement

 The International Research Institute for Nuclear Decommissioning (IRID) was set up in August 2013 Japan by JAEA, Japanese utilities and reactor vendors, with a focus on Fukushima 1-4.

 In September 2013 IRID called for submissions on the management of contaminated water at Fukushima.
 In particular, proposals were sought for dealing with: the accumulation of contaminated water (in storage tanks, etc); the treatment of contaminated water including tritium removal; the removal of radioactive materials from the seawater in the plant's 30 ha harbour; the management of contaminated water inside the buildings; measures to block groundwater from flowing into the site; and, understanding the flow of groundwater.
 Responses were submitted to the government in November.